malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/simple-event-bus.md

 ---
 title: 'Creating a Simple Event Bus'
-date: '2019-04-09'
-tags: ['javascript']
+pubDate: 9 April 2019
-summary: 'How to create an event bus to coordinate multiple section of your Javascript app.'
+description: 'How to create an event bus to coordinate multiple section of your Javascript app.'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 If you're developing for a web application with frontend consists of multiple smaller apps, a common use case that you may need is to coordinate between those apps.